-Differential cost refers to the difference between the cost of two alternative decisions or a change in output levels.
-The cost occurs when a business faces several decisions to make, and a choice must be made by picking one decision and dropping the other.
+Differential cost refers to the difference between the cost of two alternative decisions.
+The cost occurs when a business faces several options, and a choice must be made by picking one option and dropping the other.
 When business executives are faced with such situations, they must select the most viable option that increases revenues.
 They must determine the cost of both options and calculate the cost of picking one option over another in order to make a sound decision.
-In most cases, the main influencing factors when making such decisions are costs and profits for each option.
+In most cases, the main influencing factors when making such decisions are the costs and profits for each option.

 Example of Differential Cost